fronteradevs-utrgv/cs-mentorship-program/mentor-guides/research-guide.md

   - “peer-reviewed”‘?
   - STRUCTURE!
 - Assignment!
-  - Pick a research paper you are interested in and explain it to mentor
+  - Pick a research paper you are interested in and explain it to your mentor

 ## Week Four: Approaching Faculty for open research positions
 - How to write an interest email to a professor